Resources for Graduate Students

 after earning my Ph.D.
 It contains advice for graduate students in

 mathematics during the period of time after they pass qualifying exams

-(or comprehensve exams) and before receiving their Ph.D.
-It provides
+(or preliminary exams) and before receiving their Ph.D.
+In it you will find

 suggestions on such topics as choosing an advisor, beginning to conduct

 research, writing up results, and submitting papers for publication.

 A guide for Ph.D. candidates in Mathematics